frenck/spook/documentation/about.md

 Spook will also add new {term}`entities <entity>` to existing integration you use in your Home Assistant instance to provide more data points to monitor and control.
 For example, it will add entities to control and monitor your {term}`Home Assistant Cloud` connection.

-For our most advanced users, Spook adds new {term}`template functions <template function>` to the {term}`template engine <template>` of Home Assistant.
-Making some of the most advanced templating possible, but also has functions that just make your life easier.

 Finally, Spook will constantly float around in your Home Assistant, and if it finds potential issues along the way, it will report them to you.
 For example, if you are using a non-existing entity in your automations, Spook will let you know by raising an issue on your {term}`repairs dashboard <repairs>`.

 Spook 👻 will extend your Home Assistant instance with a huge set of scary powerful tools. 🛠️